acrylplatform/acryl-documentation/en/blockchain/waves-protocol/validation-rules.md

 3. Block chain contains parent block or block chain height is equal 1.
 4. Block's base target is valid.
 5. Block's generator signature is valid.
-6. Generator's balance is more or equal then _MinimalEffectiveBalanceForGeneration _\(1000000000000 wavelets\).
+6. Generator's balance is more or equal then _MinimalEffectiveBalanceForGeneration _\(1000000000000 acrylettes\).
 This rule always works on Testnet and works only after 1479168000000 on Mainnet.
 7. Block's hit is less then calculated block's target.

 ## Transactions data validation